BOZEMAN, Montana — The Bobcats are little brother no more.

 MSU finishes the regular season with a 6-2 mark in Big Sky Conference play and a 9-3 record overall.
 MSU will certainly receive a Top 8 seed and a first-round bye in the 24-team playoff field set to be announced on Sunday.

 Montana entered the game as the No. 3 team in the country and on a four-game winning streak.
 The Griz limp into the playoffs with a 6-2 mark that includes a 9-3 overall record.
-The records of the rivals are identical, sure, but the feelings surrounding each team entering their first simultaneous post-season appearances are distinctly different.
+The records of the rivals are identical, sure, but the feelings surrounding each team entering their first simultaneous post-season appearances since 2014 are distinctly different.

 “Good day for them, bad day for us, certainly,” Montana head coach Bobby Hauck said.
 “They beat us in all three phases.
 They played really well.
 They gave us some stuff we didn’t expect and capitalized on it.
 We did not play well in any of the three parts of the game.
 And it’s a bad day to do that.